PORTLAND and MT HOOD – from flowers to ski slopes

 Arriving at the gardens we see all the roses in bloom.
 These gardens are used as an International Rose Test area and the blooms and perfumes are magnificent.
 The gardens are immaculately kept and there is also an area of about 5 acres that is dedicated to a traditional Japanese Garden.

-The highway is incredible and we stop on the way so that we can get some good distance photos of the mountain where places are still covered with snow.
-Our stop is located at Laurel Hill which is on part of the historic Oregon Trail.
+Our stop is located at Laurel Hill that is on part of the historic Oregon Trail.
 How those pioneers ever got here is beyond me.

 HISTORY LESSON : Mount Hood, called Wy’east by the native Multnomah tribe is located about 80 km east-southeast of Portland on the border between Clackamas and Hood River counties.
 The height assigned to Mount Hood’s snow-covered peak has varied over its history.